castratton/uafR/README.md

 ## Repository structure

-* Input data are stored in the data directory.
+* Input data are stored in the "data" directory.
-* Scripts that preform the alignment are stored in the scripts directory.
+* Scripts that preform the alignment are stored in the "scripts" directory.
 * The "results" directory contains the outputs of the scripts.